%% Caption pulled per Caption Repair thread: http://tvtropes.org/pmwiki/posts.php?discussion=1404492079030138900&page=17

 Water we're desperately trying to save"''

-Does not include UsefulNotes/NewZealand, because that's its own thing.
+Does not include UsefulNotes/NewZealand, because that's its own thing (...''for now''...).
 Its formal name is the Commonwealth of Australia.

 Note that, contrary to stereotypes, very few Australians live in the outback.
 There are several cities, some of which are considered the least environmentally polluted, and most liveable on Earth.
-Australia's southeast coast (between Sydney in New South Wales, and Hobart in Tasmania) is the most densely populated area of the country.
+Australia's southeast coast (between Sydney in New South Wales, and Adelaide in South Australia) is the most densely populated area of the country.
 Indigenous presence south of Sydney is relatively small; Aboriginal people are virtually never seen in Victoria in particular.

 Australia is a country of great contrasts; some might say paradoxes.
 Although large portions of the country are desert, it has examples of almost every possible climate known on Earth; including rainforests, beaches, grasslands, swamps/wetlands, and even alpine areas.

 Economically, again we find paradox.
 Although the economy is stable (though you probably won't hear that claim very often), and the country has managed to avoid the riots resulting from austerity measures which have plagued Europe in particular, which the right credits big business and mining for, while the left credits Prime Minister Kevin Rudd's economic stimulus for it.
 On the flip side, international visitors often notice that Australian food, property and energy prices are among the highest on the planet.
 Ironically, Australia is a major food exporter, [[https://theconversation.com/australia-cant-feed-the-world-but-it-can-help-11269 producing enough food to feed 60 million people]], and exports minerals and energy (for example, [[https://en.wikipedia.org/wiki/Coal_in_Australia half the coal Australia produces is consumed locally, the rest is exported]]).
 The reason that food and energy prices are so high include:

 Socially, the country is extremely diverse.
 Multiculturalism was declared an official policy in the 1970s.
-Since this time, racial tensions have erupted into fullscale riots only once, when a group of white Australians tried to rid their suburb of 'Muslims' which in turn resulted in retaliatory violence from a group of Arab Australians.
-This occured in 2002, and no similar conflict has been repeated.
-In 2013, a Muslim MP became the Parliamentary Secretary to the bilingual Prime Minister, while the ruling party's leader in the Senate is a lesbian woman of Chinese descent.
+Some indications of the country's diverse population being reflected in the broader society have occurred.
+For example, in 2013, a Bosnian Muslim MP became the Parliamentary Secretary to the bilingual Prime Minister, while the ruling party's leader in the Senate was a lesbian of Malaysian Chinese descent.
 The Federal Election later that year resulted in a notoriously conservative government and a Cabinet which went backwards to only one woman.
 The concept of multiculturalism remains solidly entrenched in Australia's self-perception.
 However, diversity and equality are fiercely fought over politically, so that arguments over what is "going too far" or "a step back" allow for flexibility in how seriously the nation takes tolerance.
 Australia is a young nation, and its national identity is still in its infancy.

 * UsefulNotes/AussiesWithArtillery (The Australian Defence Force)